REPORTS

 • “It was Putin who closed the door to a diplomatic settlement of the Crimea issue by invading Ukraine”

-Crimean roots of the war with Ukraine
+The Crimean roots of the war with Ukraine

-In August 2022, Ukrainian President Vladimir Zelensky gave a landmark speech where he quoted the phrase “it began with Crimea and will end with Crimea” written by Crimean Tatar activist Nariman Dzhelyal in a letter.
+In August 2022, Ukrainian President Volodymyr Zelensky gave a landmark speech where he quoted the phrase “it began with Crimea and will end with Crimea” written by Crimean Tatar activist Nariman Dzhelyal in a letter.
 Dzhelyal had been arrested by Russian security forces for allegedly planning sabotage on a gas pipeline.
 Dzhelyal was ultimately sentenced to 17 years in a strict regime colony.
 President Zelensky interpreted this phrase as follows:

 “To overcome terror, to return predictability and security to our region, Europe and the world need to win the fight against Russian aggression, which means we need to liberate Crimea from occupation.
 Where it began, it will end.
 And it will be an effective reanimation of international law and order.”